prahladyeri/SimplePMS/README.md

 # Build

-Solution can be opened in any recent Visual Studio IDE including Express and Community Editions.
-Just download and add a reference to [System.Data.SQLite.dll](https://system.data.sqlite.org/index.html/doc/trunk/www/downloads.wiki) and you should be able to build the solution.
+Solution can be opened, compiled and debugged using any Visual Studio IDE version (2010 and later).

 # Support